xXSirGamesXx/HungerGames/README.md

 #How to setup a join sign?

 on the first line set the line to "hg" and on the second line set the line to the name of your game.
-Next, reload your server with the "/reload" command.
+Next, reload your server with the "/hg reload" command.
 The sign should now refresh automatically and you'll be able to join.

 #Future updates?